-Significant financial reporting risks Why Our response and significant findings Risk of management override This is a presumed fraud risk.
-Although the level of risk of management override of controls will As the risk is not rebuttable, our audit methodology incorporates the required procedures in professional standards to address this risk.
-As such, we performed the required procedures under professional standards: vary from entity to entity, professional standards presume the risk of We used KPMG's Data and Analytics tools to select unusual or unexpected journal entries impacting revenue, including unusual journal entry pairings. management override of controls is nevertheless present in all entities and requires the performance of specific procedures to address this presumed risk.
+Significant financial reporting risks Why Our response and significant findings Although the level of risk of pro Although the level of risk of As the risk is not rebuttable, our audit methodology incorporates the required procedures in professional standards to address this risk.
+As such, we performed the required procedures under professional standards: We used KPMG's Data and Analytics tools to select unusual or unexpected journal entries impacting revenue, including unusual journal entry pairings.
 We tested material journal entries made in the preparation of the year-end financial statements, entries potentially related to fraud or management override of controls, and inspected the relevant documentation for authorization and appropriateness.
 We performed a retrospective review of estimates, including the assumptions used by management.
 We evaluated the business rationale of significant unusual transactions.
 KPMG notes that a poor tone at the top has provided opportunities for management override, including an override of hiring processes and various workplace policies, such as the travel and expense policy, reporting serious matters policy and respectful workplace policy.
 Please refer to the management letter included in Appendix 4 for KPMG's observations and recommendations.
 We are satisfied that our audit work has appropriately addressed the risk of management override.